Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Materials and Methods

-The supervised learning systems (SSLS and SDLS) require labeled channel-level data to train their channel-level slowing detectors.
-Therefore, we acquire segments with channel- and segment-level annotations from the TUH, NNI, Fortis, and NUH datasets.
-The LTMGH dataset is omitted as those EEGs have an abnormal spectrum.
-We prepared 1000 5s EEG segments consisting of 900 unique segments and 100 duplicate segments (50 unique) for an expert to annotate on the channel- and segment-level.
+We have asked an expert to annotate individual channels and segments of EEGs from the TUH, NNI, Fortis, and NUH datasets (LTMGH dataset is omitted here).
+The channel-level annotations are required to train the channel-level detector in the SLDS and DLDS.
+We prepared 1000 5s EEG segments consisting of 900 unique segments and 100 duplicate segments (50 unique) for the expert to annotate on the channel- and segment-level.

-We select 5s as the segment duration as the minimum cutoff frequency of a slow wave is 1Hz, which corresponds to a period of 1s.
-Hence, a 5s segment may contain up to five periods of slowing waveforms in any channel, sufficient for slowing detection.
-We choose the segments according to their PRI values, as PRI appears to be the most consistent according to our findings.
-The annotations are performed by one expert in the NeuroBrowser (NB) software \cite{jing2016rapid}.
-The number of slowing and slow-free segments and channels annotated from each dataset are displayed in Table \ref{tab:segment_summary_basic}.
-For the segment annotations, the segments are annotated as slow-free and slowing.

-For channel annotations, all channels from slow-free segments are slow-free.
-On the other hand, slowing channels from slowing segments are labeled as slowing.
-The channels that are annotated as slow-free in slowing EEG segments are treated separately as `ambiguous'.
-Slow-free channels in slowing segments are deemed ambiguous as they cannot be treated as slow-free, for they are extracted from abnormal slowing segments.
-We refer to the Appendix for more information on the annotation procedure.

 \begin{tablehere} \tbl{Summary of annotated slowing segments and channels. } {

 \scalebox{1.0}{

 }} \end{tablehere}